MAA-98/maa-98.github.io/_posts/2025-11-01-FP-Untyped-Lmabda-Calculus.md

 #### Alpha Equivalence

-Breaking slightly from the pure syntactics, and approaching semantics, is the notion of alpha equivalence, without which lambda calculus would just become a naive rewriting/macro system.
-There may be situations where you have a variable used as a *bound* variable in an abstraction, but if we wanted to do a naive replacement of every instance of $x$ with another expresssion, then a variable that was not bound by a lambda abstraction may not caught up in one (this situation is called *variable capture*).
+Breaking slightly from the pure syntactics, and approaching semantics, is the notion of alpha equivalence.[^3] There may be situations where you have a variable used as a *bound* variable in an abstraction, but if we wanted to do a naive replacement of every instance of $x$ with another expresssion, then a variable that was not bound by a lambda abstraction may not caught up in one (this situation is called *variable capture*).
 A simple example would be substituting variable $y$ for $x$ in the abstraction

 $$